 When we have a stable sense of who we are, we are more likely to have firm boundaries and clear relationships with others.
 Codependent people struggle with having a strong sense of self, which includes being in touch with values and feelings, and making choices based on what we hold true.
 Difficulties with having a firm sense of self can often emerge from traumatic experiences, and being raised in a chaotic, abusive or codependent household.
 A shaky sense of self makes it challenging to meet your own needs or put a stop to harmful behavior.
 It makes you vulnerable to abuse, like gaslighting and manipulation.

 Tendency to Fantasize and/or Deny Reality

 Denial is a big part of a codependent’s thought pattern.
 The tendency to deny the significance of “red flag” behavior in budding relationships is one big example.
 There may also be a denial of the severity of another person’s behavior and its impact on us.
 Denial is a defense mechanism, meaning that it’s meant to protect the psyche from information that feels too painful to accept and integrate.
 The fear of abandonment is such a primal fear that in order to prevent the feelings associated with abandonment, the codependent person will deny reality, because reality threatens the relationship itself.
 Codependent people may deny reality through focusing on the fantasized version of their partners, or “the potential” of how the relationship could be versus how it is.

 How to Begin Healing

 In order to begin healing from codependency, you need a qualified therapist on your side.
-Therapists at The Center for Growth are knowledgeable about codependency, love addiction and its origins.
+Therapists at The Center for Growth are knowledgeable about codependency, the need for always being sexually connected to someone and its origins.
 The path to healing provides individual relief from uncomfortable symptoms of codependency.
 Your therapist can also help you pick better partners, heal relationships and make peace with any past trauma that may have influenced the codependency that you’re suffering with.

 The Path to Healing